Isotopes of copernicium: Cold fusion

 The table below provides cross-sections and excitation energies for cold fusion reactions producing copernicium isotopes directly.
 Data in bold represent maxima derived from excitation function measurements. + represents an observed exit channel.

 Hot fusion

 The table below provides cross-sections and excitation energies for hot fusion reactions producing copernicium isotopes directly.
 Data in bold represents maxima derived from excitation function measurements. + represents an observed exit channel.

-Fission of compound nuclei with Z=112
+Fission of compound nuclei with atomic number 112

 Several experiments have been performed between 2001 and 2004 at the Flerov Laboratory of Nuclear Reactions in Dubna studying the fission characteristics of the compound nucleus 286Cn.
 The nuclear reaction used is 238U+48Ca.
-The results have revealed how nuclei such as this fission predominantly by expelling closed shell nuclei such as 132Sn (Z=50, N=82).
+The results have revealed how nuclei such as this fission predominantly by expelling closed shell nuclei such as 132Sn (Z = 50, N = 82).
 It was also found that the yield for the fusion-fission pathway was similar between 48Ca and 58Fe projectiles, indicating a possible future use of 58Fe projectiles in superheavy element formation.